Ignacy-s/python-flask-cicd/README.md

 ## WIP: Getting Started
-Warning: playtrough.sh script is not ready, so you're not getting started.
+Warning: playthrough.sh script is not ready, so you're not getting started.
 To get started with this project, follow these steps: